 Length of Vacation Vacation Pay, being the greater of: An employee who is on the payroll on May 1st, who has been continuously employed during the qualifying period, and who has: -% of the total wages earned by the employee during the preceding vacation period OR hours pay at the hourly rate of the employee's regular job.
 A) been employed for less than one year and does not qualify under (B) below; 1/4 day for each full week of actual work performed during the preceding vacation period provided no vacation of less than one day will be granted.
 B) been employed for less than one year but has worked not less than 1500 hours during the preceding vacation period OR been employed for not less than one year and who has worked not less than 1200 hours during the preceding vacation period.
-The following hours will count as hours worked for the purpose of qualifying for a vacation: Vacations; Supplementary Vacations; Statutory Holiday; Special (Personal) Floating Holiday; Jury or Witness Duty; Bereavement Leave; Contractual Steam Plant, Apprentice-ship and First Aid Leaves; Banked Days Off and Days Off in lieu of work performed on a Statutory Holiday; 2 weeks 41⁄2% or 80 hours C) qualified for his/her 2nd vacation under this Agreement; 3 weeks 61⁄2% or 120 hours D) qualified for his/her 7th vacation under this Agreement; 4 weeks 81⁄2% or 160 hours E) qualified for his/her 14th vacation under this Agreement; 5 weeks 101⁄2% or 200 hours F) qualified for his/her 23rd vacation under this Agreement; 6 weeks 121⁄2% or 240 hours G) qualified for his/her 29th vacation under this Agreement; 7 weeks 141⁄2% or 280 hours
+The following hours will count as hours worked for the purpose of qualifying for a vacation: Vacations; Supplementary Vacations; Statutory Holidays; Special (Personal) Floating Holidays; Jury or Witness Duty; Bereavement Leave; Contractual Steam Plant, Apprentice-ship and First Aid Leaves; Banked Days Off and Days Off in lieu of work performed on a Statutory Holiday; 2 weeks 3% or 80 hours C) qualified for his 2nd vacation under this Agreement; 3 weeks 5% or 120 hours D) qualified for his 7th vacation under this Agreement; 4 weeks 7% or 160 hours E) qualified for his 14th vacation under this Agreement; 5 weeks 9% or 200 hours F) qualified for his 23rd vacation under this Agreement; 6 weeks 11% or 240 hours G) qualified for his 29th vacation under this Agreement; 7 weeks 13% or 280 hours